sisinflab/warprec/warprec/utils/config/README.md

 - **max_metric_per_row**: The metric to be logged in each row.
 Defaults to 4.
 - **beta**: The beta value used by the F1-score metric.
 Defaults to 1.0.
 - **pop_ratio**: The ratio of transactions that will be considered popular.
 Defaults to 0.8.
-- **save_evaluation**: Flag that decides wether or not to save the evaluation.
+- **save_evaluation**: Flag that decides whether or not to save the evaluation.
 Defaults to true.

 ### 📌 Example of Evaluation Configuration